-- The search is just the start of the journey – In B2B the goal is to generate leads that a sales team can follow up.
+- The search is just the start of the journey – In B2B the goal is to generate top of the marketing funnel leads that a sales team can follow up.
 Search terms are much more research orientated than transactional, resulting in complex searches.
 In B2B the buyer won’t buy on their first visit it may take many visits over several months.
 The best a B2B vendor can hope for is to generate a lead, through data capture.
 This is the gateway to lead nurture and supporting the prospect through their decision-making process.

 - B2B searchers are looking for reassurance – A B2B buyer starts by researching their challenge and wants to learn how to solve it.
 Eventually, they move towards looking at solution providers and short-listing them.
 At every stage, the buyer is looking for reassurance they are making the right decision on behalf of their businesses.

 - B2B vendors operate in niche markets – B2B search engine optimisation occurs within niche markets this means fewer searches are happening, but each search and each potential visitor is worth more.
 Search terms will be technical and industry-specific.

 - Businesses buy-in teams – In the business-to-business market, you are dealing with a variety of experts which make up the procurement team.
 Having a broad audience means you can often go into much more detail on particular topics, giving you a more extensive range of search terms to target.
 In B2C SEO you are unlikely to be serving customers with a high level of subject expertise.